muhan421/notion-take-home/README.md

 ## Description

 This Python script manages book reviews by interacting with a Notion database.
-It reads book review data from a CSV file, calculates book metrics, and updates the Notion database with the latest information.
+It reads book review data from a CSV file, calculates book metrics (the average rating and the number 5 star ratings) for each book, and updates the Notion database with this latest information.

 ## How to Run the Program